Cyber Security Seminar

 Natick, MA 01760

-Join us for a one-of-a-kind cybersecurity seminar tailored specifically for the family business community.
+Thank you to all of the sponsors, speakers and guests who joined us for a one-of-a-kind cybersecurity seminar tailored specifically for the family business community.
+Look for more information coming later about the 2019 seminar.

 Brought to you by the Family Business Association of Massachusetts and Webster Bank, explore revolutionary ways to identify and protect your company from fraud.
 In addition to a presentation, attendees will have the opportunity to engage with an interactive panel to discuss cyber liability, identifying different types of fraud, internal controls, mitigating risk, and more.
 Ideal for all business owners, senior managers, and IT professionals – join us on May 22nd at the Verve Crowne Plaza in Natick, MA.
 Includes breakfast and networking opportunities.